United States Air Force Security Service: History

 AN/FLR-9 antenna system at Misawa Air Base in Aomori Prefecture, Japan (photo taken in 1990s).
 The system was demolished in 2014-2015.
 Radomes in the front of the "elephant cage" still exist.

 The USAFSS was tasked with monitoring, collecting and interpreting military voice and electronic signals from countries of interest.
 The Soviet Union and their satellite Eastern bloc countries were a primary focus.
 USAFSS intelligence was often analyzed in the field, and the results transmitted to the National Security Agency for further analysis and distribution to other intelligence recipients.

+Originally managed from Arlington Hall in Virginia, the USAFSS headquarters was moved temporarily to Brooks Air Force Base, Texas, in 1949.
+Construction of its headquarters at Kelly Air Force Base, Texas, was completed in 1953.

 The USAFSS began with a staff of 34 officers, 6 enlisted personnel, and 116 civilians.
 It grew to an authorized strength of 17,143 airmen, officers, and civilians by the end of the Korean War, with more than 28,000 personnel at its peak.
 Members of the USAFSS included morse intercept operators, voice intercept and linguists, non-morse intercept operators, direction finding (DF) equipment operators, and analysts.

 In June 1951, the largest U.S. air victory in the Korean War to that date was facilitated by tactical data from a USAFSS detachment, leading to a US air victory when F-86s from Inchon shot down 11 enemy planes.
 In 1962, the first significant intelligence data on Soviet Union involvement in Cuba was provided by the USAFSS.

 The first AN/FLR-9 antenna system, often called "the elephant cage", became operational March 1965, at Misawa AB.

 The USAFSS had two major areas of operations: ground-based and airborne.
 Ground-based units were scattered throughout the globe and collected information from fixed sites with large antenna arrays, such as the AN/FLR-9.
 Airborne units flew from bases around the world, skirting sensitive areas and collecting data in a variety of aircraft, including C-47s, RB-47s C-130s, EC-121s, and RC-135s.